jenkinsci/vectorcast-execution-plugin/README.md

 artifacts."

-What this means is that the aggregate coverage report will show everything as black rather than red/green/amber coverage colours.
+What this means is that the aggregate coverage report will show everything as black rather than red/green/amber coverage colors.

 The link above gives details of how to configure Jenkins to relax its security.

 ### Junit publisher failing environment with no test cases

-Junit publisher will fail any environments published with no test results.
+For non-pipeline jobs, Junit publisher will fail any environments published with no test results.
 If you have an environment with no test results, you will manually need to check the box "Do not fail the build on empty test results" in the Publish Junit test result report configuration.

 ### Changelog

+### Version 0.61 (21 Dec 2019)

+- Updated support for Jenkins Pipeline
+- Updated python scripts to work with VectorCAST 2019 SP3
+- Added fix for Ada environments not building properly

 ### Version 0.60 (2 Oct 2019)